-The Company produced 2.9 million silver equivalent ounces from its operations during the first half of fiscal 2021 from its own mineral reserves and from its third-party ore sourcing business.
-During the second half of 2021, the Company will focus mining production at the Santa Rita Pallacos area.
-Mining will also continue at the Company's high-grade mine waste stockpile areas.
-In July 2021, production commenced at the Monserrat mine waste stockpile area, which contains higher grade material than the Company's Pallacos areas.
+The Company produced 4.4 million silver equivalent ounces during the first nine months of fiscal 2021 from its own mineral reserves and from its third-party ore sourcing business.
+During the remainder of 2021, the Company will focus mining production from the Santa Rita Pallacos area.

-The Company has commenced sonic drilling of the tailings facility which will inform a mineral resource estimate followed by a technical study on the economic viability of reprocessing approximately 10 million tonnes contained in its tailings facilities.
+The Company continues to complete the sonic drilling of the fines disposal facility, which will inform a mineral resource estimate followed by a technical study on the economic viability of reprocessing approximately 10 million tonnes contained in its tailings facilities.
 Manquiri's production records suggest potentially economic quantities of recoverable silver and tin exists in the tailings.
+Management expects to report the results of its study by the end of the first quarter of 2022.

-The Company continues to expand its third-party ore sourcing business from locations both within and outside Cerro Rico.
+The Company continues to expand its third-party ore sourcing business from locations outside Cerro Rico.
 As the San Bartolomé operation contains the only large-scale commercial oxide plant in the country, the Company is leveraging this advantage and actively reviewing additional purchasing opportunities throughout Bolivia.
-The Company currently purchases ore from 32 out of approximately 1,700 mining cooperatives as well as a number of privately-held mining companies within Bolivia.
+The Company currently purchases ore from 20 out of approximately 113 mining cooperatives as well as a number of privately-held mining companies within Bolivia.

-The following table sets out Andean's results for the first half of 2021 against its full year 2021 production and cost guidance:
+The following table sets out Andean's production and AISC results for the first nine months of 2021 against its full year 2021 production and cost guidance:

-YTD 2021 FY 2021 Actual Guidance (1) Silver equivalent production 2.9M oz 5.8M to 6.1M oz AISC (by-product) \$18.15/Ag oz \$17.50 to \$19.50/Ag oz
+YTD 2021 Full Year 2021 Actual Guidance (1) Silver equivalent production 4.4M oz 5.8M to 6.1M oz AISC (by-product) \$18.08/Ag oz \$17.50 to \$19.50/Ag oz